sjjsy/sjjsy.github.io/_pages/now.md

     <td>
       &#9744; Cultivate the skills that I need in my new full-time work.

-      <br> &#9745; Advance as a West Coast Swing dancer such as to gain at
+      <br> &#9745; Advance as a West Coast swing dancer such as to gain at
       least 1 WSDC registry points by the end of the summer.

-      <br> &#9745; Advance as a West Coast Swing dancer such as to get accepted
+      <br> &#9745; Advance as a West Coast swing dancer such as to get accepted
       to the level 5 competition training classes in the fall.
     </td>
   </tr>